-I teach watercolour and sketching for students aged 6-13.
+I teach watercolour and sketching to artists aged 6-15.

 For my classes, we will have drawings that spark students' imaginations, and we will learn skills and tricks along the way!
 Watercolour has been my joy since elementary school.
 I love how fast you can draw and how whimsical it can be.
 So be you, and just go for it!
 Sometimes a happy accident happens and you get to discover a new way to create!

 I grew up in three different countries, China, Japan, and Canada.
 I have a Bachelor's degree in Illustration from Sheridan College.
 I am a big fan of kids' art!
 They're full of unknown wonders!

 Before I started teaching I was working as a freelance Illustrator & Animator, and had a restaurant called "Liu Liu Hot Pot" in Downtown Hamilton Ontario!
 I think having a variety of skills outside art is what made me stronger & interesting as an artist.

 3) The values or philosophy behind your teaching

 I have been teaching watercolour and sketching for almost a year.
 The attraction of creating something for me is to practice paying attention to details, communicate in different media, not be afraid to take in new challenges, and help us get to know a bit more about ourselves!